Screen printing vs. Digital printing

 Screen printing involves creating a stencil (printers call this a "screen"), and then using that stencil to apply layers of ink on the printing surface.
 Each color is applied using a different stencil, one at a time, combined to achieve the final look.

-The fact that these products are printed by hand also allows for unique products like water bottles, koozies and mugs, as the printer can manually handle curved or uneven surfaces.
-The minimum order quantity on screen printed items is because of the extra materials and labor time associated with this printing method.
+The fact that these products are printed by hand also allows for unique products like water bottles, can coolers and mugs, as the printer can manually handle curved or uneven surfaces.
+The minimum order quantity on screen printed items exists because of the extra materials and labor time associated with this printing method.